ESCI-UPF International Business Program

-The International Business Program is jointly offered by the ESCI-UPF International Business School and the UPF Education Abroad Program.
+The International Business Program is jointly offered by the ESCI-UPF School of International Business and the UPF Education Abroad Program.
 The program is aimed at undergraduate students with a major or minor in business who wish to acquire an international perspective and a better understanding of the successful management practices needed to compete in the global economy.
 Moreover, the program is designed to offer students insight into international business from a multicultural perspective and to improve their professional qualifications.

 Our experience with summer programs and regular exchange agreements with many European, American, and Asian academic institutions make us confident that the program is a useful and enjoyable experience for all participants.
 Our faculty is looking forward to working with international students interested in learning how to manage companies in the global economy and to providing them with the skills and knowledge they need for a successful start to their business careers.